AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-script-actions.md

 ms.date: 02/06/2017
 wacn.date: ''
 ms.author: jgao
+ROBOTS: NOINDEX

 ---
 # Develop Script Action scripts for HDInsight Windows-based clusters
 Learn how to write Script Action scripts for HDInsight.
 For information on using Script Action scripts, see [Customize HDInsight clusters using Script Action](hdinsight-hadoop-customize-cluster.md).
 For the same article written for Linux-based HDInsight clusters, see [Develop Script Action scripts for HDInsight](hdinsight-hadoop-script-actions-linux.md).

 > [!IMPORTANT]
 > The steps in this document only work for Windows-based HDInsight clusters.
 HDInsight is only available on Windows for versions lower than HDInsight 3.4.
 Linux is the only operating system used on HDInsight version 3.4 or greater.
-For more information, see [HDInsight Deprecation on Windows](hdinsight-component-versioning.md#hdi-version-32-and-33-nearing-deprecation-date).
+For more information, see [HDInsight Deprecation on Windows](hdinsight-component-versioning.md#hdi-version-33-nearing-deprecation-date).
 For information on using script actions with Linux-based clusters, see [Script action development with HDInsight (Linux)](hdinsight-hadoop-script-actions-linux.md).
 >
 >